 The recession also meant fewer teens were working, leading to less need to drive, and less money to buy a car.

-Jason Stone and his team of Boston Personal Injury Lawyers would like to applaud teenagers on lowering the amount of accidents in the state of Massachusetts.
+Jason Stone and his team of MA Personal Injury Lawyers would like to applaud teenagers on lowering the amount of accidents in the state of Massachusetts.